SLiV9/numpad/docs/index.md

 ### Statements

 An instruction may contain multiple "statements", separated by `..`, that are evaluated before its expression.
-The main use for this is to assign values to registers using unary `-`:
+The main use for this is to assign values to addresses using binary `-`:

 ```
 | 1 ..
 100 - 5 .. *100